vidyar/docs-1/sources/continuous_deployment.rst

 Continuous deployment
 ==========================

-Shippable allows you to deploy your applications to any PaaS providers like Heroku, Amazon Elastic Beanstalk, AWS OpsWorks, Google App Engine, Red Hat OpenShift or any infrastructure provider after a successfull build.
+Shippable allows you to deploy your applications to any PaaS providers like Heroku, Amazon Elastic Beanstalk, AWS OpsWorks, Google App Engine, Red Hat OpenShift or any infrastructure provider after a successful build.
 The section below will give you more details.